dmvaldman/dmvaldman.github.io/_posts/2022-04-07-the-explanatory-gap-of-ai.md

 date: 2022-04-07
 excerpt: A mystic's guide to whether an AI can understand.
 image: explanatory_gap/as_above_so_below_16x9.jpg
-caption: Text-to-image generation by Midjourney for the caption "As above.
-So below."
+caption: Text-to-image of "As above, so below" by Midjourney
 ---

 If an AI understands is a topic of debate.
 Seldom debated, however, are the limits of our own understanding.
 We conceptualize our understanding as complete and establish this as a baseline for AI's.
 When we consider our understanding as incomplete a different story emerges altogether.